KirillOsintsev/SRO-parameters-calculations-based-on-the-analytical-models/README.md

 ## Overview

-This computational framework performs systematic screening of multi-component alloy compositions to calculate and analyze Short-Range Order (SRO) parameters, Effective Pair Interactions (EPIs), misfit volumes, and normalized SRO parameters.
-The system integrates molecular dynamics simulations (via LAMMPS) with statistical thermodynamics to predict ordering behavior in complex alloys across a range of temperatures.
+This computational framework performs calculation of the Short-Range Order (SRO) parameters, Effective Pair Interactions (EPIs), misfit volumes, and normalized SRO parameters in systems composed of 2-6 elements.
+The framework integrates molecular dynamics simulations (via LAMMPS) with statistical thermodynamics to predict ordering behavior in complex alloys across a range of temperatures.

 ## Usage
 1. Ensure input files exist: